alo9507/JustKeepClicking/content/blog/auth/index.md

 </div>

-Synchronization is a matter of enumerating your states and ensuring all roads lead to synchronization.

-Rules of Synchronizing AuthSession:
-1: No AuthSession should be persisted if errors are thrown by RemoteAuthProvider
-2: Sign-in should immediately perist AuthSession once it's received from RemoteAuthProvider
-3: Sign-out should immediately remove AuthSession once we sign-out from RemoteAuthProvider

 <h3>Motivation for EZClientAuth</h3>

 EZClientAuth was built as part of a mobility SDK.
 Being early in the prototyping process, the decision on an authentication provider was still in the works.
 We didn't want our application code to be written to any one provider since that would be messy to change.
 We wanted to do it in one line of code instead.